-[13:04] I'm going to sing a song for you.
+I'm going to sing a verse from the Lord.

 Let's pray together.
 God our Father, we are so, so thankful that we can come to you this evening in the name of your Son and in the presence of your Spirit.
-You are our God and we bow before you, Father, Son and Holy Spirit, so thankful that we can know you, so thankful that we can draw near to you and so thankful that we can hear your voice speaking to us through your word.
+You are our God and we bow before you.
+Father, Son and Holy Spirit, so thankful that we can know you, so thankful that we can draw near to you and so thankful that we can hear your voice speaking to us through your voice.

 We thank you for every blessing you've given us.
 We bow before you as our Creator, as the one who sustains the universe and as the one who provides everything that is good in our lives.
-We bow before you in thanksgiving and we also bow before you as our Redeemer, our Savior.
-We thank you so, so much for the new song that you have put in our hearts through the Gospel and we thank you for the hope and joy that that gives us.
+We bow before you in thanksgiving and we also bow before you as our Redeemer, our Saviour.